lyubogeorgiev/Java-Advanced/Defining_Classes/README.md

 Classes Trainer and Pokemon were created according to the requirements.
 Trainer has a collection of Pokemon inside in a List<Pokemon>.
 In the Main method, some stream functions are used to sort and filter trainers and pokemons.

+Exercise 07 - Google
+-

+A list of people with multiple subclasses required to crete to store different properties of the people.
+The tricky part is that every class need to have the toString method override and the class Persons' toString() method basically returns the whole output as a single string.